About the Book

 The characters are well defined, and they experience development in their professional and personal lives throughout the novel.

 The protagonist is up to the circumstances.
-At the beginning of the story, she is worried about losing her career perspectives, and her economical security.
+At the beginning of the story, she is worried about losing her career perspective and her economical security.
 She is desperate to climb to the top and be a partner in an important law firm, so she agrees to interminable hours of work and some mistreatments, seeing it as a fair price to pay for the future she dreams of.

 But her job in the legal aid clinic shows her that she can use what she knows differently.
-Her clients are people of no resources, and the help she can give them is invaluable for them.
+Her clients are people with no resources, and the help she can give them is invaluable for them.

-Through her journey, we get in touch with many cases that have little to do with coal: Domestic violence, debt collection, estate succession are just a few of them.
+Through her journey, we get in touch with many cases that have little to do with coal: Domestic violence, debt collection, and estate succession are just a few of them.
 This allows us to see how lawyers work, and the twists and turns of the system.

 Donovan Gray is another person that shapes the story.
-Reckless and mysterious, he is decided to make the coal companies pay for their actions, and willing to go to the last consequences to defeat them.
+Reckless and mysterious, he is decided to make the coal companies pay for their actions, and is willing to go to the last consequences to defeat them.
 He knows that companies do not play fair, so he does not see any harm in rising to the challenge.
 The line between legal and illegal is a thin one, and knowing how to keep your balance makes all the difference.